5 Tips to Support Kids with Autism This Chinese New Year

 Share this article

-Chinese New Year can be a stressful time for families with children with autism.
-The celebrations often involve family gatherings, loud firecrackers, crowded spaces, and bright decorations, which can be overwhelming for children with sensory sensitivities.
+Chinese New Year can be a stressful time for families with children on the autism spectrum.
+The celebrations often include family gatherings, loud firecrackers, crowded spaces, and bright decorations—factors that can be overwhelming for children with sensory sensitivities.

-Changes in routines, idle waiting, and moving from place to place can trigger anxiety or meltdowns.
-Many traditional customs, such as giving or receiving red envelopes, may be confusing for children on the autism spectrum.
-Additionally, interacting with extended family or people unfamiliar with autism can create added stress for both children and parents.
-Balancing cultural traditions with the unique needs of autistic children can be challenging for families.
+Changes in routines, idle waiting, and traveling from place to place can trigger anxiety or meltdowns.
+Traditional customs, such as giving or receiving red envelopes, may feel confusing or unfamiliar.
+Interactions with extended family or individuals who may not understand autism can also create additional stress for both autistic children and their parents.

 How to Prepare Your Child with Autism for Chinese New Year